artivis/manif/paper/paper.md

 than the smooth topologic surfaces of the Lie groups where the state representations evolve.

-The `manif` library has been developped to make easily accessible the most common operations on Lie groups in state estimation.
+The `manif` library has been developed to make easily accessible the most common operations on Lie groups in state estimation.
 Its design is similar to that of [@eigenweb] so that all Lie group classes defined in `manif` have in common that they inherit from a templated base class using static polymorphism.
 This allows for the possibility the write generic code without paying the price of pointer indirection.

 The library is mathematically grounded in [@Sola18] and often refers to it in it documentation especially for mathematical developments.

 # Related work

 [@Sophus] C++ implementation of Lie Groups using Eigen.
-Our work differs from [@Sophus] in that all our classes inherit from a common templated base class which allows a common minimal API.
-This permits writing generic algorithms on Lie groups.
+Our work differs from [@Sophus] in that all our classes inherit from a common templated base class which enforces a common minimal API.
+This allows for writing generic algorithms on Lie groups.
-Moreover, the Jacobian matrices are available to the user for most of the operation on groups, allowing complex chain of operations to be differentiated through the chain rule.
+Moreover, the analytical Jacobian matrices are available to the user for most of the operation on groups, allowing complex chain of operations to be differentiated through the chain rule.
+Jacobian matrices in `manif` are defined with respect to a local perturbation on the Lie group's tangent space, whereas [@Sophus] defines them with respect to the representation vector that underlie the implementation.

 [@wave_geometry] Manifold geometry with fast automatic derivatives and coordinate frame semantics checking.
-Our work differs from [@wave_geometry] in that it offers analitically computed Jacobian matrix whereas the later relies on automatic-differentiation.
+Our work differs from [@wave_geometry] in that it relies on c++11 which is still the standard in many laboratories and companies while [@wave_geometry], as of the time this paper is written, requires a c++17-compatible compiler.

-Finally, Jacobian matrices in `manif` are defined with respect to a local perturbation on the Lie group's tangent space, unlike both [@Sophus] and [@wave_geometry] which define them with respect to the representation vector that underlie the implemetation.
+While both library rely on the external dependency is [@eigenweb], [@wave_geometry] also relies on [@boostweb].
+Finally, as of the time this paper is written, [@wave_geometry] only implements the groups $SO3$ and $SE3$ while [@manif] also provides $SO2$ and $SE2$

 # References